MSS023/todo-app-mss/README.md

 ## Acknowledgments

 I want to thank all my friends and mentors who've actively helped me in learning new things.
 Moreover I want to acknowledge the help provided by websites like https://www.stackoverflow.com and https://www.geeksforgeeks.org .
-It won't be possible for me to complete any project were it not for these websites.
+It won't be possible for me to complete any project were it not for these websites.# todo-app-mss